50 ways to stay healthy

 47. Be kind to yourself

-We’re living in unprecedented times and many of us are struggling with worry or stress.
-It is definitely not the time to punish yourself for not reaching 10,000 steps everyday, or for treating yourself to an extra biscuit with your tea.
-Celebrate your health wins, but be kind to yourself and remember that you’re doing a great job.
+Don't feel like you need to punish yourself for not reaching 10,000 steps every day, or for treating yourself to an extra biscuit with your tea.
+Celebrate your health wins, be kind to yourself and remember that you’re doing a great job!

 48. Ask for help